Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ## Defining the `Subject` reference...

-After being described the basics about aggregates and how to perform operations with them, the next natural step to be able to create complex data models is to learn how to create relations with another aggregates.
+After having described the basics about aggregates and how to perform operations with them, the next natural step to be able to create complex data models is to learn how to create relations with another aggregates.
 One important thing to notice here is that whereas multiple *Aggregate* classes can coexist within the same microservice, the recommended strategy is to keep only one *Aggregate* per microservice.
-Then, assuming that it is needed to create a relation from one to another, `minos` provides the concept of *Aggregate References*, which allow to define the schema of the external *Aggregate*, so that the business logic within that microservice will be able to support on its fields.
+Then, assuming that it is needed to create a relation from one to another, `minos` provides the concept of *Aggregate References*, which allows to define the schema of the external *Aggregate*, so that the business logic within that microservice will be able to support on its fields.

-For example, if it is needed to relate the `Exam` aggregate with a supposed `Subject` aggregate defined on another microservice then using the `AggregateRef` will be the solution.
-One of the reasons why we need to have a reference with `Subject` could be to use the `title` field for some kind of query defined in the `QueryService` (which is described on :doc:`/quickstart/query`).
+For example, if it is necessary to relate the `Exam` aggregate with a supposed `Subject` aggregate defined on another microservice then using the `AggregateRef` will be the solution.
+One of the reasons why we need to have a reference with `Subject` could be to use the `title` field for some kind of query defined in the `QueryService` (which is described in :doc:`/quickstart/query`).

 ```python
 from minos.common import (